The Web address

 names and dates, interrupting others, or bouncing checks.

-of labeling that as "a weakness and/or character (personality) flaw," try
+of labeling that as "a weakness" and/or "a character flaw," try

 explaining the ("negative" ?) trait/s in terms of a well-meaning false